Share article

 “I think that cryptography will help solve this,” Aella says.
 “We might see some sort of situation where ‘normal’ virtual sex happens with a high degree of cryptographic privacy, but if you’re one of the 1 in 1000 people doing more crazy shit, then there isn’t the universal incentive to ensure your privacy because there’s so few of you.
 This is already the case with porn.”

 When asked which technology Aella thinks has the most potential at accelerating sexual equality, her answer is swift: artificial wombs.
-More science fiction that reality at present, some speculate that artificial wombs might one day allow a foetus to grow outside the human body.
+More science fiction than reality at present, some speculate that artificial wombs might one day allow a foetus to grow outside the human body.
 This, Aella believes, would relieve the burden for women as much as it currently is for men.
 “Taking away biological pregnancy could be a huge benefit,” she says.

 Potentially, this could be yet another step past birth control that would have enormous impacts – on birth rates and mortality in childbirth, for one thing.
 Even more profound would be the potential social consequences for both women and men if pregnancy could be outsourced to technology.
 But unlike the Sexual Revolution of the past, the social ramifications of artificial wombs might not necessarily have a progressive bent, Aella believes.
 “I think we would see a lot of problems at first.
 My prediction would be that women would feel less valuable, overall, and that this might lead to a resurgence in the power of men.”